MatteoMagnini/second-year-phd-presentation/content/_index.md

 #### SKI with LLM {.accent}
 Conversely, LLMs can operate by **exploiting external (symbolic) knowledge** like textual documents, ontologies, databases, etc.
 This knowledge can be provided with two different strategies:
-- *fine-tuning*: similar to the traditional fine-tuning process, re-training the LLM with the new data.
+- *Fine-tuning*: similar to the traditional fine-tuning process, re-training the LLM with the new data.
-- *retrieval-augmented generation (RAG)*: retrieval mechanism to get relevant information from the external knowledge and then generation phase.
+- *Retrieval-augmented generation (RAG)*: retrieval mechanism to get relevant information from the external knowledge and then generation phase.
 {{% /fragment %}}
 {{% /row %}}